matthewdeguzman/GatorGuessr/sprints/Sprint4.md

 Reads `limit` from `r` and executes a search query with `db.Limit` to get `limit` amount of users.
 The users are sorted in descending order of score using `db.Order` and stored in a slice.
 If `limit` is not a uint, a 400 error is encoded in `w`.
 Else, the slice of users is encoded in `w`.

+### func SetCookieHandler(w http.ResponseWriter, r *http.Request)

 ### func GetCookieHandler(w http.ResponseWriter, r *http.Request)

-The function receives a cookie in the http request and verifies whether the cookie is valid or not. (specifics will be added later)
+The function receives a cookie in the http request and the cookie name, then verifies whether the cookie is valid.
+If there is no cookie with the given name, a bad request is returned.
+The name and value of the cookie are base 64 encoded, so they are decoded first.
+Then, the cookie is verified if the HMAC signature generated with the secret key, cookie name, and cookie value match the expected HMAC signature of the same values.
+If the signatures do not match, the cookie is not valid and a bad request is returned.